Khattar govt wins trust vote comfortably | Politics

 Deputy Chief Minister and JJP leader Dushyant Chautala sought to assure that the government will protect the interests of farmers.

+He alleged that farmers were forced to sell their land to the corporates at throwaway prices under the threat of land acquisition during the previous Congress government's rule.

+Chautala said the objective of the Congress' no-confidence motion had nothing to do with farmers' interests, but it showed the party's desperation for trying to somehow capture power.

-Earlier, touching upon the issue of farmers who are protesting against the Centre's new farm laws, Hooda said the situation is such that ruling dispensation MLAs cannot even visit their constituencies.
+Earlier, touching upon the issue of farmers protest against the Centre's three farm laws, Hooda said the situation is such that the ruling parties MLAs cannot even visit their constituencies.

 ''This government has lost the confidence of people.
 Their MLAs cannot go in their constituencies,'' he said.